sj114/sdc-p5/README.md

 The current algorithm is not real-time.
 It processes a frame per 1.3s.
 This is after making optimizations such as computing HOG over the entire frame, and searching subsequent frames in the vicinity of the previously detected boxes (fresh search occurs every 10 frames).

 Here is the breakdown for the frame processing:
-0.33 Seconds to  get HOG
+* 0.33 Seconds to  get HOG
-0.36 Seconds to  get sliding windows (64)
+* 0.36 Seconds to  get sliding windows (64)
-0.16 Seconds to  get hot windows
+* 0.16 Seconds to  get hot windows
-0.17 Seconds to  get sliding windows (128)
+* 0.17 Seconds to  get sliding windows (128)
-0.05 Seconds to  get hot windows
+* 0.05 Seconds to  get hot windows
-0.12 Seconds to  get sliding windows (192)
+* 0.12 Seconds to  get sliding windows (192)
-0.02 Seconds to  get hot windows
+* 0.02 Seconds to  get hot windows
-0.02 Seconds to  draw/heat windows
+* 0.02 Seconds to  draw/heat windows
+= 1.23 seconds for a full frame

+Clearly, getting HOG and sliding windows takes the maximum amount of time.
+Reducing feature length and number of windows would boost performance, but this would need to be done carefully in order to ensure that it doesn't affect detections.

+####3.
+Summary
+Overall, this algorithm detects vehicles in a video stream, with some false positives and instabilities in dimensions of bounding boxes.